jamsoft/CMDRJamski-T16000M-FCS-HOTAS/README.md

 A fair number of the controls haven't changed but there were too many key functions for things like combat that were mapped to the buttons on the base of the stick, which in combat made them next to useless.

-What was the ships boost button has been turned into an ALT button for accessing multiple functions on the same buttons.
+What was the ships dedicated boost button has been turned into an ALT button for allowing access to multiple functions on single buttons or hats.
 Having a dedicated boost button was too ... er ... dangerous - it nearly cost me an Anaconda!

 # SRV Controls